Trusted Hybrid Battery Solutions

 How Much Does it Cost to Replace a Prius Battery?

 If you want to save thousands of dollars, buy a reconditioned battery for your Toyota Prius.
 You can still benefit from the warranty period.
 However, you might feel uncomfortable installing a refurbished battery pack yourself.
-Okacc hybrid estimate that your battery will last about 200,000 miles in a Prius.
+Okacc hybrid estimates your battery will last about 200,000 miles in a Prius.

 Symptoms of a dying Toyota Prius battery